Which of the following is a good strategy to improve your credit ... | Study Prep in Pearson+

-Which of the following is a good strategy to improve your credit score, according to EverFi?
+Which of the following is a good strategy to improve your credit score, according to financial literacy principles such as those taught in EverFi?

 A